mrizaln/cppread/README.md

 #include <cppread/read_repeat.hpp>
 #include <iostream>

-using cppread::readRepeat, cppread::Error, cppread::Repeat;
+using cppread::readRepeat, cppread::Error, cppread::Repeat, cppread::Opt;

 int main() {
-    const int value = readRepeat<int>("Please enter an integer greater than 42: ", [] (auto& result) {
+    const auto value = readRepeat<int>("integer greater than 42: ", []<typename T>(T& result) {
+        if constexpr (std::same_as<T, int>) {
-        if (not result) {
+            if (result <= 42) {
+                return false;     // means the parsed value is not OK and should continue the loop and repeat prompt } else {
+                return true;      // means the parsed value is OK and should stop the loop }
-            switch (result.error()) {
+        } else {
-            case Error::InvalidInput:
-            case Error::OutOfRange:
-                std::cout << "Invalid input, please try again\n";
-                return Repeat::Cont;    // signal the function to redo the read case Error::EndOfFile:
-            case Error::Unknown:
-                std::cout << "stdin got into an unrecoverable error state!\n";
-                throw std::runtime_error{ toString(result.error()).data() };
+            if (result == Error::EndOfFile or result == Error::Unknown) {
+                // returning a non-null Opt (std::option) will break the loop and the value will be returned return Opt<int>{ 100 };
             }

+            // returning a null Opt will continue the loop return Opt<int>{};

+            // Beware of EOF, if you decides to continue after encountering EOF, the code will stuck
+            // in an infinite loop.
+Better handle that scenario, using exception for example.
         }

-        if (result.value() <= 42) {
-            std::cout << "Inputted value is less than or equal to 42, please try again\n";
-            return Repeat::Cont;        // signal the function to redo the read }

-        return Repeat::Stop;            // signal the function to stop the read });
+    });

     // consume the value...
 }
 ```

-> - This is what I meant when `cppread::readRepeat` can throw.
+> - This is what I meant when `cppread::readRepeat` can throw, you decides whether it can throw or not from the passed function.
-> - Furthermore, if you return a `Repeat::Stop` while the `result` contains an error, the function will throw an `std::logic_error`
+> - The lambda passed into `cppread::readRepeat` function is satisfies `cppread::RepeatFn` concept, see the definition on how to create the lambda.

-Why you would want this?
+Why would I want this?

 - It is easier to parse in my head when the input validation is done directly in the prompt.
 - The resulting value can be `const`

 ### Documentation

-This library is a simple library (about 350 LOC), so a dedicated documentation is not necessary.
-You can see the headers directly to see the documentation (Doxygen).
+This library is a simple library (about 350 LOC, measured using `cloc`), so a dedicated documentation is not necessary.
+You can read the headers directly to see the documentation (Doxygen).